vinodkumar4b9/KPMG/README.md

-A highly available, scalable LAMP stack with an Amazon RDS database instance for the backend data store.
+A highly available, scalable LAMP stack with an Amazon RDS database instance for the backend data store , YOu cahn find the template in YAML file which is there in this repository

 This template demonstrates using the AWS CloudFormation bootstrap scripts to install